invictatouch/website/content/privacy.md

 * Your payment information is stored and processed by our Direct Debit processing partner, [GoCardless](https://gocardless.com/legal/gdpr/).
 * Your membership data unrelated to payments is stored securely by [Airtable](https://www.airtable.com/company/privacy).
+* Access to membership data is strictly limited to committee members.
+* Membership data is not shared with any other parties.
 * Under the General Data Protection Regulation (GDPR) you have the right to request a copy of the information that we hold about you and to ensure that it is correct.
 Please direct any such enquiries to membership@invictatouch.com.